Skip to content

 • You're looping through the same fight with different content each time

-• Intimacy or sex has flattened and neither of you knows how to reopen it
+• Intimacy or sex has dropped off and neither of you knows how to reopen it

 • Trust is shaken after infidelity, a big lie, or a long avoidance